automationhacks/automationhacks.github.io/_posts/2020-07-12-how-to-manage-your-python-virtualenvs-with-pipenv.md

 Couple of things to note:

 1. **pipenv** creates a `Pipfile.lock` file (if it does not exist already)
 2. Once the module is installed it updates `Pipfile.lock` file
 3. Finally using the lock file it installs the dependencies

 ## The Pipfile

 Pipenv creates a `Pipfile` to keep all the required information about your dependencies.
-Let&#8217;s inspect it&#8217;s contents
+Let's inspect it's contents

 <pre class="wp-block-syntaxhighlighter-code">[[source]]
 name = "pypi"